acbart/acbart.github.io/potential-projects.md

 ## Superior Dual Block/Text Interface

+Extract out the Block/Text interface from BlockPy into a component called BlockMirror.

 ## Programming Typing Tutor Game

+**On hold while we determine need**

 * Students type code from real repositories
 * Based on language-theories of learning to program